microsoft/MR_RetailExperienceWorkshop/.md/4-locomoting-around-virtual-showroom.md

     *Solvers*

-    *Solvers are components that facilitate the means of calculating an object's position & orientation according to a predefined algorithm.
+    *Solvers are components that facilitate the means of calculating an object's position and orientation according to a predefined algorithm.
 Solvers offer a range of behaviors to attach objects to other objects or systems.*

     *Locomotion*